Who are you?

-DiGionro famously brags that you could confuse their pizza with delivery.
+DiGiorno famously brags that you could confuse their pizza with delivery.
 We invite you to compare our Best Ever Frozen Pizza to not only other frozen pizzas or delivery options, but any restaurant pie.
 It’s just that good.

 What makes this pizza taste so much better than other frozen pies?

 National brands have 2+ steps between manufacture and your oven, usually the grocery store and a frozen distributor at minimum.
 The manufacturer needs to sell a low cost product to the distributor who marks it up and sells it to the grocery store who marks it up and sells it to you.
 This necessitates a process that is fast, reliable, and cheap to absorb those markups.
 While planning our operation I researched one famous operator who boasted about how many pizzas they could make in a minute.
-With all respect, good pizza takes more than a minute to make.
+With all respect, well-crafted pizza takes more than a minute to make.